robbo1975/MapboxVectorTileImageryProvider/README.md

 MapboxVectorTileImageryProvider
 ===============================

-A plugin for Cesium map client
+A Mapbox Styled Vector Tile plugin for the Cesium map client.
+Please note that this project is in the very early stages of development.
+Please get in touch if you feel as though you can contribute.
+Javascript is not my first language and I am not an expert in Spatial systems or Cesium.

 ![MapboxVectorTileImageryProvider](/img/image1.png)
 ![MapboxVectorTileImageryProvider](/img/image2.png)